ReallySmallSoftware/cordova-plugin-firebase-crashlytics/README.md

 ### log(message)
 Log a message.
 Will only be logged in the event of a crash.

+### logError(message [, stackFrames])
+Log a catched exception.
+Optional stackFrames to be used with external stacktrace parser.
+Visible in console after restart of application.

 ### logException(message)
 Log when a handled exception has happened.
 Visible in console after restart of application.